 This organization serves Southeast Michigan, so you need to live in either Genesee, Lapeer, Livingston, Macomb, Monroe, Oakland, St. Clair, Washtenaw, or Wayne Counties in order to receive help from them.

 If you need assistance, ask your health care provider, social worker, or therapist to contact the Shades of Pink Foundation on your behalf.
-They do not accept applications directly from patients, so you will need to have someone on your health care team contact [email protected] to initiate your application.
+They do not accept applications directly from patients, so you will need to have someone on your health care team fill out the online application.

 New York